frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_2.md

 bundle exec guard
 ~~~

-- when we ran the rails generator to create our Account model, rspec should have created an account factory as well as a model spec.
+### Creating Our First Tests {#section-2}

-- Let's start with the Factory.
+When we ran the rails generator to create our Account model, RSpec should have created an account factory as well as a model spec.
+Let's update that account factory.
 This will help us build testable Account ruby objects.

 ~~~ruby
 # spec/factories/accounts.rb